idun-corp/docs/service-object/README.md

 ### Sorting ServiceObjects

 In order to sort ServiceObjects in response you can use `$orderBy` query parameter which contains a comma-separated list of the ServiceObject properties you want to order by.
-In addition you can specify sort order between `asc` - ascending oder, `desc` - descending order for multiple provided properties.
+In addition you can specify sort order between `asc` - ascending order, `desc` - descending order for multiple provided properties.
 If you dont specify sort order, then `asc` order is used by default.

 - `$orderBy` - Comma-separated list of the ServiceObject properties to order by